Celiac Support Association Recognition Seal Program

 Click the individual logo to visit company website.
 Provide feedback.

 Since 2004, products bearing the CSA Recognition Seal represent a critical review of the company's manufacturing practices and procedures to reduce risk for celiac and gluten sensitive customers.
 In addition to testing products with the strictest testing methods in the industry, the CSA Recognition Seal indicates the company's commitment to communicating product information to the consumer.

-CSA Recognition Seal products are tested using the most sensitive ELISA or other relevant test available in the United States.
+CSA Recognition Seal products are tested using the most sensitive ELISA and other relevant validated tests available in the United States.
 ELISA testing must show a product is at less than 5 ppm -- additional verification testing may be required depending upon the type of food.
 Companies must submit the analysis of ingredients and manufacturing procedures (HACCP) to assure the products meet the requirements for the CSA Recognition Seal.
 The CSA Recognition Seal provides the customer with additional information to use when managing their personal food choices.

 Your Products Belong Here

 The source ingredients are listed by their common name rather than the term gluten-free, the CSA certification program suitable for a wide range of products.

 Future Innovation: Innovation in agriculture, processing and testing are encouraged.

 CSA encourages advances in commercial testing procedures to detect gluten.